jadewebb/Diverse_Dermatology_Image_Classification/README.md

    > .\azcopy cp 'source_directory_url' 'destination directory' --recursive

-Image dataset was loaded and visualized, metadata was loaded and 'malignancy' labels were isolated, and the datasets were combined
+Image dataset was loaded and visualized, metadata was loaded with the 'malignancy' labels isolated, and the datasets were combined

 Dataset was shuffled, split into training, validation, and testing sets (70:15:15), preprocessed through standardization and augmentation (flip, rotation, zoom, contrast), and batched